Anshu9201/Boaton-Real-Estate-Analysis/README.md

 3. **Insights and Recommendations**: Finally, I synthesized the findings from the analysis into actionable insights.
 These insights could include  predicting future price trends, optimizing property listings, or informing investment decisions.

 ## Conclusion
 The outcomes of our analysis provide valuable insights into the determinants of house prices in the Boston real estate market.
-Through comprehensive regression modeling and hypothesis testing, we have identified key factors that significantly influence housing prices, including location, property characteristics, neighborhood demographics, and economic indicators.
+Through comprehensive regression modeling and hypothesis testing, we have identified key factors that significantly influence housing prices, including location, property characteristics, neighborhood demographics, and economic indicators..